nickrenda/blog/Stat101/Topics/Unit-1/Chapter02.md

 Example
 ========================================================
-incremental:true

 Suppose we have the following variables:
 - What political party are you a member of?
 - Who did you vote for last election?

-> Which is the explanatory variable and which is the response variable?
+Which is the explanatory variable and which is the response variable?

+- We are probably more interested in who people voted for
 - Political party could explain who people vote for, so political party would be the explanatory variable and who people voted for would be the response variable

-Describing the relationship between two categorical variables
+Two categorical variables
 ========================================================

+### Questions we will ask ourselves:

 - Is the distribution of the reponse variable different for different categories of the explanatory variable?
     - If so, then there is an **association** between the variables